-When purchasers group together for investment purposes, they often use the various forms of organization discussed in Chapter 18 "Partnerships: General Characteristics and Formation", Chapter 19 "Partnership Operation and Termination", Chapter 20 "Hybrid Business Forms", and Chapter 21 "Corporation: General Characteristics and Formation"-corporations, partnerships, limited partnerships, joint ventures, and business trusts.
+When purchasers group together for investment purposes, they often use various forms of organization-corporations, partnerships, limited partnerships, joint ventures, and business trusts.
 The most popular of these forms of organization for owning real estate is the limited partnership.
 A real estate limited partnership is designed to allow investors to take substantial deductions that offset current income from the partnership and other similar investments, while at the same time protecting the investor from personal liability if the venture fails.